 If a student is shared between you and another teacher, it is strongly encouraged that you and your fellow instructor discuss the lesson and scheduling plans for the academic year and agree when you and your colleague will see your shared student.
 Should no instructions be provided to the registrar, your shared students’ lessons will be scheduled each week, alternating between you and your fellow instructor, or at the discretion of the registrar.

 Space assignments for lessons and coachings will be posted on the Asimut calendar.
-Lessons are held in Lenfest Hall and in the large studios on the second and third floors of the main building.
-Regularly scheduled large ensembles, rehearsals, and coachings, whenever possible, are scheduled in Gould Rehearsal Hall (Lenfest Hall), Field Concert Hall (main building), or one of the larger studios in either building.
+Lessons during the Fall 2021 semester are held in Lenfest Hall.
+Regularly scheduled large ensembles, rehearsals, and coachings, whenever possible, are scheduled in Gould Rehearsal Hall (Lenfest Hall) or one of the larger studios in Lenfest.
 The longer the lead time for scheduling these larger groups, the greater the possibility that larger spaces will be available.

 Master classes enhance your students’ musical education.
-Please work with Matthew Barker, director of recitals and master classes, at email@example.com or (215) 717-3178 to discuss artist possibilities, invitations, and class format.
+Please work with Hannah Horine, director of performance activities to discuss artist possibilities, invitations, and class format.
 Larger studios (piano, strings, string chamber music, voice) are asked to offer no more than two master classes a year, while all other studios should limit their requests to one each.
 Additional invitations will be contingent on scheduling possibilities and budget and are subject to approval.
-All invitations must originate from the department of artistic programs and performance.
-Once master classes artists are secured and scheduled, faculty will be consulted to select students to play.
+All invitations must originate from the department of artistic production.
+Once master class artists are secured and scheduled, faculty will be consulted to select students to play.
 Some master classes are open by invitation to select Curtis supporters; others are open only to students.

 We work with the Philadelphia Chamber Music Society and the Philadelphia Orchestra to align all schedules so that select visiting guest artists will be able to teach a master class.